 How Do I Get CME Credits?

 Second, you can attend conferences at many locations throughout the country and then collect the CME credits at the end of the course.
-Usually, the conference presents the physician with a certificate of completed CME at the end of the conference.
+Usually, the conference presents the physician with a certificate of completed CME at the end of the meeting.

 What Happens If I Don’t Participate In MOC?